pawello2222/Athens2048/doc/DPimpl.md

 every single move of the player and every single spawned number.

 Using this recording, we added the possibility to replay our play since the begining over and over.
-Pressing `r` restarts the scenario at the begining, pressing `e` steps through the scenario
+Pressing `r` rewind game to the beginning, pressing `e` jump to the most recent move

 We also used it to implement undo/redo feature.
 Pressing `u` will undo last move, pressing `y` will redo last undone move.